davidoury/docker-tutorial/README.md

 on which Docker containers will be run.
 The second line sets up the shell environment (you are currently using) to run `docker` commands on the `default` virtual machine.
-Both commands need to be run each time you start Docker in another terminal window.
+Both commands should be run each time you want to use Docker from a new terminal window.

-You need to know the IP address of the `default` virtual machine in order to use the containers you run there.
+You will (usually) need to know the IP address of the `default` virtual machine in order to use the containers you run there.
 To obtain its IP address run:
 ```
 docker-machine ip default